damian-andrzej/ansible_env_by_proxmox/README.md

        Choose your own OS that corresponds your preferences.
 I choose Debian 10
        - Right click on your Proxmox controller then from menu select "Create VM"
      ![image](https://github.com/damian-andrzej/ansible_env_by_proxmox/assets/102800704/c3ebb767-bb6a-4a9d-9cbe-d5412e7cf5c6)
-      - Choose OS depending on your preferences : Iso may be downloaded locally or by Proxmox images feature more information here - https://www.proxmox.com/en/downloads/proxmox-virtual-environment/documentation
+      - Choose OS depending on your preferences : Iso may be downloaded locally or by Proxmox images feature, more information here - https://www.proxmox.com/en/downloads/proxmox-virtual-environment/documentation

      - Disc space shouldnt be less than 32 GB for ansible control node.
 2GB RAM is minimum, 4 GB may be consider.
 Theorethically its going to work but we'll feel a lot of limitation when our environment increase